+Goal setting or objectives planning is a form of collaborative discussion between a manager, individual employee and a team members.
+It typically occurs at the start of a performance cycle to set clear and mutual expectations for successful performance.
+Target planning discussion involves the creation of performance, development, and operational objectives.
 It also sets clear performance expectations.
-Goals are different from routine objectives since they encompass a higher level of the statement.
-Goals help in providing an overall context for what the project is expected to achieve.
+Objectives are different from routine objectives since they encompass a higher level of the statement.
+Targets help in providing an overall context for what the project is expected to achieve.

-Establishing the right goals is vital to completing individual projects and achieving organizational objectives successfully.
-These are a few best practices that should be employed during goal setting.
+Establishing the right targets is vital to completing individual projects and achieving organizational objectives successfully.
+These are a few best practices that should be employed during setting goals for a team.

-Human Resources is an important component of any successful business model.
+Human Resource is an important component of any successful business model.
 Infrastructure can quickly become fragmented without proper HR management.
-The same holds true when it comes to goal setting.
-The fundamental objective and goal of any HR department a few years ago was to hire the right people for the right job.
+The same holds true when it comes to setting a goals for a team.
+The fundamental objective and goal of any HR department a few years ago were to hire the right people for the right job.

 Supervisors not only guide employee performance with measurable and attainable goals but also strengthen business reputation and process.
 Employee goal setting is one of the most important responsibilities of any manager or supervisor.

 It is important to follow all goal-setting principles while setting employee goals.
 Managers must make sure to involve employees in the process and carry out continuous follow-ups, feedback, and updates.
 Employee goal-setting can incorporate performance, operational, development, and personal objectives.

 Supervisors can work with their individual team members to set goals, like taking 60 minutes each week throughout Q3 to complete optimization training or seeking a minimum of 3 opportunities over the next quarter to improve resilience.